 Soda Pop Packaging

 Soda became the first widely marketed beverage category, and it still holds much of the same classic packaging design from its origins.
-Beverage brands in this market understand the need to stay current yet embrace the historical look consumers recognize.
+Beverage brands in this market understand the need to stay current while embracing the historical look that consumers recognize.

-Contrary to most sustainable products, Coca-Cola does not use shades of brown and green to promote its natural beverage package.
+Unlike most sustainable products, Coca-Cola does not use shades of brown and green to promote its natural beverage packaging.

 Energy Drink Packaging